Granulate

 Venture Round in 2015

-AWCloud, based in the Zhongguancun high-tech park in Beijing, is a prominent provider of OpenStack-powered Infrastructure as a Service (IaaS) solutions in China.
-With a founding team that possesses extensive experience in developing and operating large-scale cloud infrastructures, AWCloud specializes in delivering public, private, and hybrid cloud solutions tailored for enterprise clients.
-The company is recognized for its technical expertise in virtualization and cloud computing, and it has built a strong reputation among its customers.
-As an early participant in the OpenStack ecosystem, AWCloud has established strategic partnerships with leading hardware vendors and IT service providers, such as Intel and Oracle, fostering a robust OpenStack enterprise services ecosystem in China.
-In addition to its cloud infrastructure offerings, AWCloud provides comprehensive OpenStack services, including consulting, design, deployment, training, and operational support, enabling enterprises to effectively build and manage their private cloud platforms.
+AWCloud, based in Beijing's Zhongguancun high-tech park, is a prominent provider of OpenStack-powered infrastructure as a service (IaaS) solutions for public, private, and hybrid cloud environments in China.
+The company's founding team possesses extensive experience in developing and operating large-scale cloud infrastructure, complemented by a diverse range of technical expertise in virtualization and cloud computing.
+As an early participant in the OpenStack ecosystem, AWCloud has forged strategic partnerships with leading hardware vendors and IT service providers, including Intel, HP, and Oracle, to create a comprehensive OpenStack enterprise services ecosystem.
+In addition to its core IaaS offerings, AWCloud provides a suite of one-stop OpenStack services that encompass consulting, design, deployment, training, and operational support, catering to the needs of enterprise customers seeking to establish and manage private cloud platforms.

 Coho Data